jnyfah/jnyfah.github.io/_posts/curiousx.md

 ![Compiler](/assets/blog/toolchain.png)

-- Scanner: consumes the source file program and groups them together to form tokens
+- Lexer: consumes the source file program and groups them together to form tokens
 - Parser: consumes tokens and groups them together to form complete expressions as guided by a grammar and outputs an AST
-- Semantic - traverses the AST abd derives semantics, output is an IR
+- Semantic - traverses the AST and derives semantics, output is an IR
 - Code generator- consumes IR and transforms it to concrete assembly language

 And I am going to be building each stage from scratch and obviously blogging about it and its challenges too (pray for me 😅).